ThePension/StashRoom/PROJECT_STATUS.md

 ## Summary

-🎉 **The Kite Git client is fully implemented and ready for testing!**
+🎉 **The StashRoom Git client is fully implemented and ready for testing!**

 - All backend modules compiled successfully
 - All frontend components implemented